mooncowboy/azure_arc/azure_arc_k8s_jumpstart/docs/microk8s_azure_arm_template.md

 # Microk8s External Access

-Microk8s supports Istio and others as ingress controllers, [which can be enabled](https://microk8s.io/docs/addons) with ```microk8s enable <addon>```.
+Microk8s supports Nginx as ingress controller [which can be enabled](https://microk8s.io/docs/addons) with ```microk8s enable <addon>```.
 For this deployment, however, we'll be exposing a service with NodePort.

 To test external access Microk8s, an "*hello-world*" deployment was for you and it is included in the *home* directory [(credit)](https://github.com/paulbouwer/hello-kubernetes).